bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 {{< note >}}
 Keep in mind that Mastermind games are designed to be played by humans, and mostly feature reasonably small numbers of combinations.
-To alleviate the difficulty of playing the variations with large numbers of combinations, such games resort to additional constraints or more restrictive feedback.
+To alleviate the difficulty of playing the variations with large numbers of combinations such games resort to additional constraints or more restrictive feedback.

 *Mastermind Secret Search* limits the secret codes to valid words and provides separate feedback for each letter, stating whether the secret letter occurs earlier or later in the alphabet.
 {{</ note >}}

 But how to approach playing Mastermind variants with $6^{16}=2\\,821\\,109\\,907\\,456$ or more combinations without resorting to blind guessing?
 Just to give you an idea: even iterating through all these combinations will take <q>forever</q> and is out of question for a game AI.
-Therefore, even when not aiming for optimal play but merely reasonable guesses, explicit methods won't get us far.
+Therefore, even when not aiming for optimal play but merely reasonable guesses, explicit and enumerative methods without backtracking or learning from conflicts won't get us far.
 However, they work well for most practical Mastermind variants and are a good place to start getting a feel for the problem domain.

 ## Explicit Approaches